alphagov/govuk-docker/README.md

 content-publisher$ govuk-docker run-this e2e
 ```

-The above examples make use of an alias to reduce the amount of typing; the full form is `govuk-docker run-this`.
 In the last two commands, the app will be available in your browser at *app-name.dev.gov.uk*.

 ## User Needs